-Welcome to the PHP tutorial!
+Welcome to the modern PHP tutorial!
 This PHP tutorial helps you learn how to develop dynamic websites and web applications using PHP from scratch.

 PHP is one of the most popular programming languages for web development.